informatics-isi-edu/iobox-win32/README.md

-# IObox (win32)
+# IObox

-IObox (win32) is a client-side utility for uploading and registering files to ERMrest+Hatrac services.
+IObox is a client-side utility for uploading and registering files to ERMrest+Hatrac services.
+It is implemented on WIN32 as well as on Linux.

-## System Requirements
+## IObox WIN32 System Requirements

-IObox (win32) is a Python based utility.
+IObox WIN32 is a Python based utility.
 It is implemented on **Windows 7** as a service.
 The following are the prerequisites:

 1. **Python** version 2.7+.
 Update the system PATH variable with the path to the directory containing the python exe, e.g., C:\Python27.
 1. **pywin32**, Mark Hammond's add-on that includes the Win32 API, COM support, and Pythonwin extensions.
 It's available from the pywin32 project on SourceForge. (https://sourceforge.net/projects/pywin32/)